Home Compare HEN3.DE vs PG

 Henkel AG & Co.
 KGaA vs The Procter & Gamble Company: Which Stock Looks Stronger in 2026?

-The Procter & Gamble Company holds the cleaner structural position, with stability as the main driver and growth adding further support.
+The Procter & Gamble Company holds the cleaner structural position, with the lead spread across growth and stability.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-Most of the lead runs through stability, while growth helps make the separation broader.
+Most of the lead runs through growth, while stability helps make the separation broader.
 The Procter & Gamble Company leads by 10 points on the overall comparison score.

 INDUSTRY COMPARISON